-As England and Wales’ largest provider of housing and care for older people, Anchor ensures that dignity and respect are central to the way we work, and that the unique contributions of our colleagues and residents are valued and celebrated.
+As England's largest provider of specialist housing and care for people in later life, Anchor ensures that dignity and respect are central to the way we work, and that the unique contributions of our colleagues and residents are valued and celebrated.

-Below are some of the ways in which we aim to make diversity and inclusion an everyday reality for our residents and colleagues.
+We aim to make diversity and inclusion an everyday reality for our residents and colleagues.
 We do this in a number of ways, including:

-- We engage with all individuals in an inclusive manner and ensure diversity is part of our everyday language and ways of working
+- Engaging with all individuals in an inclusive manner and ensuring diversity is part of our everyday language and ways of working

 - We are constantly working to ensure that our resources and services are accessible and appropriate to each individual or group with which we work